Auth URL

 On the developer settings page of the Behold dashboard you can upload an app icon and input a name for your company or app.
 This will be displayed alongside the Behold logo during the auth process.
 The uploaded logo should be an icon that fits well into a circle.

-switch, users will be shown a screen like this before authorizing:
+If you activate the Show auth interstitial switch, users will be shown a screen like this before authorizing: